Priyanka651/QualityAssurance/Web Service Testing introduction/readme.md

-1.Use the RestAssured class to generate a RequestSpecification for the URL
+1.Use the RestAssured class to generate a RequestSpecification for the URL.

-2.Specify the HTTP Method type (e.g GET method)
+2.Specify the HTTP Method type (e.g GET method).

 3.Send the Request to the server.

 4.Get the Response back from the server.

 5.Print the returned Response’s body.